uozuAho/pylox/readme.md

 # pylox interpreter

-First implementation of lox from https://craftinginterpreters.com, using python instead of java.
+My first implementation of lox from https://craftinginterpreters.com, using python.

 # todo